 Let's take a look at the trading platforms in this Lightspeed review.

 Livevol X - This free platform is suited to nonprofessional traders.
 It can be used on multiple monitors.
 Livevol X features include multi-leg order execution, Level II quotes, data analytics.
 Also included are risk, position, and trade analysis.
-It's a useful tool for derivatives traders and offers 24/7 access to exchanges.
+It's a useful tool for derivatives traders and offers 24/7 access to exchanges (learn how to invest in stocks).

 Sterling Trader Pro - Just like the "Pro" in the name says, this platform is designed for professional and institutional traders.
 Hotkeys and load order entry make it instantaneously fast.
 It's full-featured and highly customizable.
 It includes Level II quotes, real-time profit and loss information, advanced charting capabilities, and portfolio management tools.